-Reed Brodsky is a partner in Gibson Dunn’s New York office.
-He is a nationally-recognized trial lawyer and litigator best known for his success as lead trial counsel in two of the most high-profile white collar criminal cases in recent memory, United States v.
+Reed Brodsky is a partner in Gibson, Dunn & Crutcher's New York office.
+Mr. Brodsky is Co-Chair of Gibson Dunn's Crisis Management Practice Group and a member of the Securities Enforcement and White Collar Defense and Investigations Groups.
+He is a nationally recognized trial lawyer and litigator best known for his success as lead trial counsel in two of the most high-profile white collar criminal cases in recent memory, United States v.
 Raj Rajaratnam in 2011, and United States v.
 Rajat Gupta in 2012.
-Before recently joining Gibson Dunn, Mr. Brodsky spent the past eight years serving as an Assistant United States Attorney in the United States Attorney's Office for the Southern District of New York, where he won all seven of his white collar criminal trials and multiple non-white collar trials.
-Mr. Brodsky is a member of the Firm’s Litigation, Crisis Management, Securities Enforcement, and White Collar Defense and Investigations Groups.
+Since joining Gibson Dunn, Mr. Brodsky has been a lead trial attorney in four high-profile trials, representing Chevron Corporation in Chevron v.
+Donziger et al. in 2013, AlixPartners in AlixPartners v.
+Thompson et al. in 2014, AIG's Lavastone Capital unit in Lavastone Capital LLC v.
+Coventry First LLC et al. in 2015, and Patriarch Partners/Lynn Tilton in SEC v.
+Patriarch in 2016.
+Before joining Gibson Dunn, Mr. Brodsky spent eight years serving as an Assistant United States Attorney in the United States Attorney's Office for the Southern District of New York, where he won all seven of his white collar criminal trials and many non-white collar trials.

 Mr. Brodsky is a seasoned trial lawyer with an outstanding track record.
-He has been called a "tenacious" and "tireless" advocate by commentators, colleagues, and adversaries alike.
+He has been called a "tenacious" and "tireless" advocate by commentators, colleagues and adversaries alike.
 The New York Times described Mr. Brodsky as an "animated" "work horse" who "endear[s] himself to juries with impassioned, eloquent presentation."
 The Wall Street Journal noted Mr. Brodsky has a "legendary work ethic" and "string of victories."
 Reuters described Mr. Brodsky as "a commanding presence in the courtroom" who impresses with his "blistering cross-examination."
 The New York Post said Mr. Brodsky is "known for winning … and ferocity."
 And The New Yorker described him as an "ebullient and aggressive" "trial animal."